heaversm/re/README.md

 To develop the site on your own machine, run `npm install`, then `npm start`, and open [localhost:3000](http://localhost:3000) in your browser.

-To build the site, run `npm run build`.
+To build the site, run `npm run build`...